 His purposes had another lesson for me in Christ’s school when it became necessary to find higher paying work to pay off medical debt.
 Over the next two years, God would further soften my heart for missions and show me how he would use what I had been equipped to do.

 I distinctly remember the day I was driving down the road in my rig with tears streaming down my face as I remembered all of my previous special education students.
 I knew then that once I was done paying off debt, I had to get back into education and ministry.

-Those debts were paid, doors were opened to field at a blazing pace, and I am on track to depart for Kyiv, Ukraine, late July 2017.
+Those debts were paid, doors were opened to field at a blazing pace, and in three short months, I departed for the mission field of Kyiv, Ukraine, on July 31, 2017.

 It would mean a tremendous deal to me if you would endeavor to support me.
 We all have a vital role in missions; pray, send, or go.
-I would love your prayer and financial support so that I may go and help proclaim the Gospel in Kyiv.
+I would love your prayer and financial support so that I may continue to help proclaim the Gospel in Kyiv.